JosephineLucy/cake-agency-tech-task/README.md

 I hope you enjoy!

-This app uses a proxy server, to run server use -> node src/proxy-server/server.js
+This app uses a proxy server, to run server use -> npx tsx src/proxy-server/server.ts

 To run app use -> npm run dev